UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 > Again, test by stepping through your code.

 ## A word about objects
-In the text above, there was a mention of software _ojects_.
+In the text above, there was a mention of software _objects_.
 These are part of the C++ language.

 > NOTE that the concept of an object does **not** feature in the C language (which is a subset of C++)